guala01/bdo-market-app/README.md

    Run the `scripts/scrape.py` script to create the base market data json file.
 This script needs to be ran if the game adds new Pearl Items to the marketplace.

-   Run the `scripts/newmain.py` script to populate the database with the market data, this script should be ran as often as you want to have more data points and more accurate sales overtime and preorder time estimations.
+   Fill in the database data in the `scripts/newmain.py` script and run it to populate the database with the market data, this script should be ran as often as you want to have more data points and more accurate sales overtime and preorder time estimations.

    (if you have less than a few days worth of snapshots the query to retrieves salves might fail)